jasminsc16/ElodieBot-An-Elegant-Financial-Banking-Chatbot-TriHeritage-Piedmont-Bank/README.md

 A (fictional) bank, TriHeritage Piedmont Bank, is eager for innovation.
 It is a traditional, regional bank located in Maryland, Virginia, and North Carolina.
 Renowned for its refined, but down-to-earth services, head leadership has heard a lot about chatbots lately and is looking to launch a test of a brand-new chatbot that can help potential and returning customers with general financial knowledge and information about the bank's services.
 Our team has signed a contract to develop the initial versions of the chatbot.
 We are instructed to keep the chatbot in line with what the bank is known for: trust and respect with a touch of Southern elegance.

+The Python code used to import LangGraph SDK and LangChain support for the Gemini API, define core instructions, and complete the five demonstrations (single turn chatbot, adding a human node to the single turn chatbot to create a LangGraph loop, adding a "live" information menu to the previous iteration, adding in the ability to handle appointments, and finally implementing a Gradio app demo using Demonstration 2: a human node to create a LangGraph loop) can be found here: [ElodieBot - TriHeritage Piedmont Bank](https://github.com/jasminsc16/ElodieBot-An-Elegant-Financial-Banking-Chatbot-TriHeritage-Piedmont-Bank/blob/main/elodiebot-an-elegant-financial-banking-chatbot.ipynb)

 ## Executive Summary

 We developed an agentic chatbot assistant (ElodieBot) to assist with providing basic-to-intermediate financial knowledge and information about the services of the fictional TriHeritage Piedmont Bank. (based off services offered by Atlantic Union Bank, an American regional bank headquartered in Richmond, Virginia https://www.atlanticunionbank.com/.)
 (This project has no affiliation with Atlantic Union Bank and all demo applications are fictional and for demonstrational purposes only.)
 The chatbot was built using LangGraph and the Gemini API.
 We also created a Gradio app demo (special thanks to Anshuj for the research & development of this).